haydenmcfarland/herbes/README.md

 # What?

-A gem for generating HTML with inlined css from ERB templates for emails.
+A gem for generating HTML with inlined css from ERB templates for email rendering purposes.

 # How to use
 Add `herbes` to your gem file: